Learn more about Isle of Mull

-Is Mull the prettiest of the Inner Hebredies? some would say so.
-It is the second largest The islands main town of Tobermory, with its kaleidoscopically coloured houses is home to the eponymously named distillery.
+Is Mull the prettiest of the Inner Hebredies?
+Some would say so.
+The island’s main town of Tobermory, with its kaleidoscopically coloured houses is home to the eponymously named distillery.

-In common with Springbank, the distillery is one of very few distilleries that produce more than one whisky.
+Like Springbank, Tobermory is one of very few distilleries that produce more than one whisky.
 Ledaig (pronunced ley-chek) itself is a wondrous surprise.
 Yes it is peated, but completely different from its Islay cousins.
-Ledaig is very much in the Manzanilla mould.
-Bright and fresh, with a wonderful salinity.
+Ledaig is very much in the Manzanilla mould: bright and fresh, with a wonderful salinity.
 The peat is a delicate whisper.
-Tobermorey itself is an unpeated malt, delicate and fruity, with occasionally a lightly honeyed nuttiness.
+Tobermory itself is an unpeated malt, delicate and fruity, with a lightly honeyed nuttiness.